Richard Harris (McMaster University)

 Research Context, Methods and Goals:

-Each researcher will employ a research assistant to identify and help distil relevant materials.
-In some cases, this may involve limited travel.
-Robin Bloch will be primarily responsible for identifying and synthesizing contemporary material on the developing world, with particular reference to current planning issues.
-Ute Lehrer will be primarily responsible for synthesizing and interpreting the research on urban redevelopment and land assembly, with particular reference to North America and Europe.
-Richard Harris will be responsible for providing a historical context on land development.
-All three researchers will work on putting together a final document, with Richard Harris taking prime responsibility for pulling it together.
+Robin Bloch was primarily responsible for identifying and synthesizing contemporary material on the developing world, with particular reference to current planning issues.
+Ute Lehrer was responsible for synthesizing and interpreting the research on urban redevelopment and land assembly, with particular reference to North America and Europe.
+Richard Harris provided a historical context on land development.
+All three researchers worked on putting together a final document, with Richard Harris taking prime responsibility for pulling it together.

 Research & Dissemination:

 A workshop on suburban land was held at the Université Montpellier 1 in Montpellier, France, October 21 to 23, 2012.
 The team prepared a major research document for distribution prior to the workshop which served as a basis for discussion.
 A number of these workshop papers served as a basis for an edited collection.

 In 2018, The Suburban Land Question: A Global Survey, edited by Richard Harris and Ute Lehrer was published by the University of Toronto Press.The book draws on a variety of sources, including official data, planning documents, newspapers, interviews, photographs, and field observations to explore the pattern, process, and planning of suburban land development.